 By My Own Hand,

-“We’ve a change in plans,” Divari said.
-Despite her concern, she glowered at the Matriarch’s signature.
-What manner of conceited fool signed her private journal with her titles?
-“Take this to my father.
-Do not look within!”
-Hevrin nodded.
+“We’ve a new pass before us,” Divari said.
+It does not seem as if Mei-la was entirely in her right mind, she thought, still considering the journal; she seized it.
 “House Lin would make a powerful ally.
 With a warning and the favor of Mei-la’s death, I might sway them.”
 Divari did not say how much the Ton’s War-Matrons terrified her: six feet tall, loving only bloodshed and mayhem from first steps to last breath.

+“Here, take Mei-la’s journal first,” Divari continued.
+“Father will want to have whatever secrets it carries.”
+The invoker nodded and accepted it, slipping it into her pack.
+“Now for the stone itself.”
 She pressed the golden bundle into Hevrin’s hands.
 Antler-augured Laresba, grant that my father was right.
 Let this bundle be worth it, she prayed.
 Her line’s ancestral protector, Tresar folklore’s hero, was silent.
 He held no power beyond Tresamer.
-Divari’s heart sank nonetheless.

-Venor and her guards shouted alarms, accompanied by stamping feet.
-Divari saw shifting red at the corner of her eyes.
+Venor and Divari’s guards shouted alarms, accompanied by stamping feet.
+Divari saw shifting red at the corners of her eyes.
 She began to gasp, but Hevrin’s hand clamped over her mouth.
 They inched back from the tent-walls.
 Bloody mists seeped through the gaps.

 “You’re dead!”
 Venor shouted.
 “Begone, spirit!
 Walk nevermore among the living!”
 The rite sounded silly from the gruff captain.